gklijs/ksqlDB-GraphQL-poc/README.md

 # ksqlDB GraphQL poc

-Setup to seve as pove of concept in using Kafka with ksqlDB in combination with the query language GraphQL.
+Setup to serve as proof of concept in using Kafka with ksqlDB in combination with the query language GraphQL.